Explore All Topics

 Education tax benefits cheat sheet

-Teachers and students are back in the classroom – and may need some education on the education tax benefits that can help them with their expenses.
+Teachers and students are back in the classroom—and may need some insight into the education tax benefits that can help them with their expenses.

-Tax benefits for education, which can save students or their parents as much as $2,500, are commonly overlooked.
-So many taxpayers miss these benefits because of their complexity.
-Depending on the kind of academic program, what year the student is in, income and other factors, a student may qualify for several different tax benefits so it’s important to choose the one that maximizes tax savings.
+Tax benefits for education, which can save students or their parents as much as $2,500 in taxes, are sometimes overlooked.
+Many taxpayers miss these valuable benefits because of their complexity.
+Depending on the kind of academic program, what year the student is in, income, and other factors, you may qualify for several different tax benefits, so it’s important to choose the one that maximizes tax savings.

 Tax reform makes 529s more versatile

-Tax reform expanded the types of expenses a 529 plan can be used to pay to include expenses for students in grades K-12 at a public, private or religious school, up to $10,000 per student.
-Contributions to a 529 plan aren’t deductible on a federal return, but can grow tax free until distributed.
+529 plans have long been known to help families save for college.
+Starting with tax year 2025, recent tax law changes increased the amount of tax-exempt distributions that can be used for K-12 expenses to $20,000 (up from $10,000).
+Contributions to a 529 plan aren’t deductible on a federal return, but can grow tax-free until distributed.
 However, many states allow deductions or credits for contributions to their plans.
 Qualified distributions are also tax free if they are less than the beneficiary’s adjusted qualified education expenses, after accounting for other education-related tax benefits.
-Certain states may not allow 529 plan distributions for K-12 education expenses, so it is best to check with a tax professional about how a specific state treats such distributions.
+Certain states may not allow tax free withdrawals from 529 plans for K-12 education expenses.
+You can check with a local H&R Block tax pro to find how your specific state treats such withdrawals.

 Education tax credit eligibility alone can’t determine the best tax benefit